-In addition, PJM will incorporate the restoration plans of internal Transmission Operators (AEP and ITCI) and monitor and coordinate their plans with other PJM internal and external areas.
+In addition, PJM will incorporate the restoration plans of internal Transmission Operators (AEP and U.S. Department of Energy Facility at PortsmouthITCI) and monitor and coordinate their plans with other PJM internal and external areas.

 Purpose: PJM updates and coordinates its restoration plan with the Generator Operators (GOP) and Distribution Providers within its footprint and as well with its neighboring Reliability Coordinators (RC), and Transmission Operators (TOP) as required by NERC EOP-006 R2.